touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 ![spmfolder](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-06_06-43-spmfolder.png)

 SPM uses Git for versioning.
 Your publication process will need to add tags to your repo as builds are published so that SPM can find those builds.
 Our [Default GitHub Flow](../DEFAULT_GITHUB_FLOW) handles versioning automatically.

+**If you are configuring KMMBridge on your own**, be aware that you need to set the Gradle `version` property correctly, or provide a different way for KMMBridge's SPM support to get a version for publishing (see [Configuration Overview - VersionManager](../general/CONFIGURATION_OVERVIEW.md#versionmanager))

 ### Using a custom package file